 It depends on the case, but you could hold the doctor, hospital, or both liable for your injury.

 - Many doctors are independent contractors who carry their medical malpractice insurance, as required by the facility where they have privileges.
 If your injury resulted from the doctor or a staff member under direct supervision and doctor orders, then your claim is likely filed against the doctor’s medical malpractice insurance policy.

 - Errors made by nurses, certified nursing assistants, physician’s assistants, and other staff members employed by the hospital are generally the hospital’s liability.
 This is because the hospital is tasked with conducting background checks on prospective employees, ensuring that they are properly licensed and trained for their position, and providing care following the hospital’s policies and applicable state and federal laws.
 Additionally, hospitals are required to protect their patients from harm.
 They can be liable for failing to perform diagnostic tests, keep accurate medical records for the patient, and admit and discharge patients according to policy and provider instructions.

-Many injuries spring not from one mistake but a series of negligent actions taken by doctors and hospital employees.
+Many injuries spring not from one mistake but from a series of negligent actions taken by doctors and hospital employees.
 It is possible to seek compensation from the insurance policies of both.
 An experienced medical malpractice attorney can determine all sources of liability for your injury and all insurance policies held by the liable parties that can provide compensation.

-Talk to a Medical Malpractice Lawyer About Your Case
+Talk to a Lawyer About Your Case

 Medical malpractice cases are among the most difficult to prove.
 It is difficult to determine who was at fault in a chaotic hospital or operating room setting.
 Healthcare providers are also loyal to one another, making it difficult to obtain witness testimony or even an affidavit of merit, and much more.
 A medical malpractice claim is even more difficult because two years is not much time to prepare the claim, provide ample opportunity for a settlement offer, and file it in court.